 Since we are talking about bars, I must mention here one thing though.
-The first time I walked inside a bar was back in Jan, 2006 in Manhattan, NYC with my ex sister-in-law and I had ordered a cup of black coffee.
+The first time I walked into a bar was back in Jan 2006 in Manhattan, NYC with my ex-sister-in-law and I had ordered a cup of black coffee.
 It was snowing outside and the inside of the bar was semi-dark and the coffee felt delicious.

 Now I order cocktails or wine.

 Soooo!!
 How come I didn’t think about making a Classic Cosmopolitan all these times?